 - 1. The Appellant is an adult over the age of 65.
 Exhibit 5. - 2.
 The Appellant's medical history includes diabetes, neuropathy, osteoarthritis, vertigo, decreased mobility, and blindness.
 Testimony and Exhibit 6. - 3.
 The appellant was re-evaluated for PCA services on June 11, 2024, and his PCM agency requested 37 hours, 45 minutes per week for the service period of 8/29/2024-8/28/2025.
 Testimony, Exhibit 6. - 4.
 MassHealth modified the requested PCA time to 35 hours, 45 minutes per week for the service period of 8/29/2024-8/28/2025.
 Testimony, Exhibit 6. - 5.
-Based on testimony at the hearing, MassHealth reversed itself on Bathing (approved for 175 minutes per week); Grooming - Other (approved for 35 minutes per week); Assistance with Medication - physical assist with prefilling med box (approved for 10 minutes per week); and Laundry (approved for 90 minutes per week).
-Testimony.

-The disputed modifications occurred in one category of activities of daily living: Medication; and one category of instrumental activities of daily living: PCA Paperwork.
-Testimony, Exhibit 6:
+Based on testimony at the hearing, MassHealth reversed itself on Bathing (approved for 175 minutes per week); Grooming Other (approved for 35 minutes per week); Assistance with Medication physical assist with prefilling med box (approved for 10 minutes per week); and Laundry (approved for 90 minutes per week).
+Testimony. - 6.
+The disputed modifications occurred in two categories of activities of daily living: Grooming and Medication; and one category of instrumental activities of daily living: PCA Paperwork.
+Testimony, Exhibit 6: - a.
+Grooming: oral care set up was reduced from 28 to 14 minutes per week;

-a.
-Assistance with Medication was reduced in two sub-categories; Physical assist to administer subcutaneous injections from 21 minutes to 14 minutes per week, and Glucometer check was reduced from 21 minutes to 14 minutes per week. b.
+b.
+Assistance with Medication was reduced in two sub-categories; Physical assist to administer subcutaneous injections from 21 minutes to 14 minutes per week, and Glucometer check was reduced from 21 minutes to 14 minutes per week. c.
 PCA Paperwork was reduced from 15 minutes to 0 minutes per week.

-7. The appellant testified that his PCA "plays a large role in deciding what medication he should take" and regarding his insulin injections, the PCA "sets up stick pen, I draw my own blood, she tests it and gives me the number reading."
-Testimony.

-8. Depending on his blood sugar reading, the PCA then sets the correct dose on the pen, and the appellant injects himself.
-Testimony.

-9. The appellant named his sister as his surrogate when he enrolled in the PCA program.
+- 7. The appellant testified that it takes 2 minutes to locate a tube of toothpaste in his bathroom. - 8.
+The appellant testified that his PCA "plays a large role in deciding what medication he should take" and regarding his insulin injections, the PCA "sets up stick pen, I draw my own blood, she tests it and gives me the number reading."
+Testimony. - 9.
+Depending on his blood sugar reading, the PCA then sets the correct dose on the pen, and the appellant injects himself.
+Testimony. - 10.
+The appellant named his sister as his surrogate when he enrolled in the PCA program.
 Testimony of MassHealth representative.